hopv/nola/README.md

 ## Propositional Sharing

-By *propositional sharing*, we mean *sharing* of mutable state under a protocol expressed by separation-logic *propositions* `P: iProp`.
+By propositional sharing, we mean *sharing* of mutable state under a protocol expressed by *separation-logic propositions* `P`.
 Such sharing has been essential in the modern usage of separation logic.

 ### Examples